eeevanbbb/BlinkyServer/README.md

 - `speed` - A floating point value from 0-60.
 - `bpm` - An integer value from 0-200.
 - `dynamic_color` - A boolean that will tell the system to start or stop dynamically changing the current color.

+## Development

+This project is still under active development!